Gas Street Studios: Studio W (West) and Studio E (East)

+Studio P

+Studio P was a smaller television studio, built for in-vision continuity for CITV and regional weather forecasts for Central TV.
+This was normal office space of minimal floor space, but was equipped with soundproofing and a low lighting grid in place of the suspended ceiling.
+CITV moved to Studio A and Central News (West) moved to Studio P in 2000, before eventually both services shared studio A's floor space from 2001 until 2004.

 Uses

 Former uses

 The complex was used for the in-vision continuity links for CITV until this was moved to Granada Studios in Manchester in September 2004.
 From its opening until 2005 it was where ITV Central continuity was handled - the last to stop being produced locally after ITV switched to national continuity in 2002, which was broadcast from London.
 Central's transmission was also handled here until October 2004, when ITV plc closed the department and moved transmission to the Northern Transmission Centre in Leeds.

 All networked programming for the ITV network from Gas Street ceased in 2005 leaving only the Central Tonight production from the studios.
 Central News East was moved to the studios on 5 February 2005 following the closure of Carlton Studios in Nottingham.
 The East Midlands version of Central News was then presented from Studio E at Gas street until 23 February 2009 when both regions started using the same studio.